As a supply chain director, one of your biggest fears is receiving bad data. To promote symbiosis, here's how to handle these unfortunate situations.

 When are credit requests issued?
 How long do retailers and distributors have to submit and process credit requests?
 These are questions that need to be defined between distributors and retailers.
 A good electronic payments system gives you tools to define the credits that are guaranteed by the distributor while still giving retailers freedom to define their own limits.

 Additionally, there are several issues that alcohol distributors and retailers face which are unique to their industry.
 Because of the legal issues of alcohol distribution, retailers are required to pay invoices by cash, check or money order.
 Your payment processing system needs to account for these limitations and offer solutions that speed up the processing of credits due to minimize the impact of legal requirements.

 In addition, utilizing an industry-leading alcohol payments solution ensures you maintain compliance with federal and state regulations that govern the time-frames for payments due for alcohol deliveries.
 No longer will you have to worry about fines, penalties or jeopardizing your liquor license due to non-compliance.

-Contact us or click below to learn more about how to implement it for your business.
+Contact us to learn more about how to implement it for your business.